adnansayyed91/thinkbridge/day-6/README.md

 All learned keywords are now displayed interactively.
 Users can search and filter keywords dynamically.
 The app is fully functional and visually polished for Session 4.

+---

+## Session 5

+## Tasks Completed
+- Added subtle hover animations on cards
+- Ensured responsive design for all screen sizes
+- Added footer with project information
+- Search now only shows “No keywords found” when relevant
+- Cleaned up CSS, HTML, and JS for readability

+### Outcome

+Final polished version of the web application with complete functionality, responsive layout, and clean UI.
+Ready for deployment or sharing.